Crux

 Tool approvals

-When a tool with needsApproval (set directly or via approval middleware) fires, generation suspends: the result has _meta.finishReason === 'tool_approval_required', pendingApprovals carries the minted requests (with anti-forgery tokens), and messages ends with the approval-request message.
+When toolApproval requires approval for a tool call, generation suspends: the result has _meta.finishReason === 'tool_approval_required', pendingApprovals carries the minted requests (with anti-forgery tokens), and messages ends with the approval-request message.
 Persist the messages, collect a decision, append a tool-approval-response, and call generate() again.

-import { appendToolApprovalResponse } from '@crux/core/tool-middleware'
+import { appendToolApprovalResponse } from "@use-crux/core/tool-middleware";

-const first = await generate(assistant, { model, input, tools })
+const first = await generate(assistant, {

 if (first.pendingApprovals?.length) {

-const approval = first.pendingApprovals[0]
+const approval = first.pendingApprovals[0];

 const resumed = await generate(assistant, {